 The pathophysiology of ACS classically involves erosion or rupture of an atherosclerotic plaque with thrombus formation that obstructs the coronary artery lumen.
 Accordingly, patients with an ACS are frequently treated similarly with individual variations in management depending on the classification of patient risk.1,2

 UA/NSTEMI is also termed non–ST-segment elevation ACS (NSTE-ACS).
 Angiographic, intravascular ultrasound (IVUS), and angioscopic studies indicate that acute UA/NSTEMI usually results from the disruption of an atherosclerotic plaque with a subsequent platelet-rich thrombus that obstructs microvascular blood flow and may transiently or partially obstruct epicardial blood flow.

 Initial diagnosis and management are based on information available at the time of presentation and are updated using new information accumulated over time.1,2 Initial patient evaluation includes rapid efforts to distinguish noncardiac chest pain from myocardial ischemia.
-The clearest separation between UA and NSTEMI is the absence or presence, respectively, of abnormal concentrations of biomarkers indicative of myocardial necrosis, either the troponins (which are structural proteins) or creatine kinase-MB (which is a cardiac enzyme); the clearest separation between this end of the spectrum and ST-segment elevation myocardial infarction (STEMI) is made by the electrocardiogram (ECG).
+The clearest separation between UA and NSTEMI is the absence or presence, respectively, of abnormal concentrations of biomarkers indicative of myocardial necrosis, either the troponins (which are structural proteins) or the MB band of creatine kinase (CK-MB, which is a cardiac enzyme); the clearest separation between this end of the spectrum and ST-segment elevation myocardial infarction (STEMI) is made by the electrocardiogram (ECG).